-Caritas Archdiocese of Birmingham is made up of organisations and parishes that have developed their own services to support vulnerable people in their area, according to the needs of local people.
+Caritas Archdiocese of Birmingham is made up of organisations and parishes that have developed services to support vulnerable people in their area, according to the needs of local people.

-You can find information on Caritas members and the work they do on the List of Members page.
+You can find information on member organisations and the work they do on the List of Members page.

 Becoming a member